SkywardSyntax/TicTacToe-NextJS/README.md

 This repository contains a basic tic tac toe game for 2 players implemented using Next.js components.

+## How to View the Application

+You can view the application running at [skywardsyntx.github.io/TicTacToe-NextJS](https://skywardsyntx.github.io/TicTacToe-NextJS).

+## Introduction to Next JS

+This application was my introduction project to Next JS.

 ## How to Run

 To run this application: